 The force needed to install parts when a lubricant is used is greatly reduced, so engineers can design lower tolerance parts.
 Since the lubrication is only temporary, once dry, the parts stay in place resulting in a tight fit.

 Improve Product Performance:

 Improper part alignment can lead to part failure and safety issues.
-Taking into consideration lubrication properties like dry time, material compatibility, any interfering residue and environmental conditions, will ensure that mated parts will work as anticipated.
+Using lubricants is one way to ensure that mated parts are properly installed and will work as anticipated.

 Increase Production Rates: